EFanZh/efanzh.github.io/projects.md

 ## Archived

-These projects maybe out-dated.
-Some maybe even not work at all.
+These projects might be out-dated, some of which might not work at all.
+Maybe I’ll fix them later.

 - [Add search providers](projects/add-search-providers/)
 - [CSS color keywords](projects/css-color-keywords/css-color-keywords.html)